iharbabitski/Getting-Cleaning-Data-Project/README.md

 		- Data sets are merged through the rbind function
 		- Subject are added by using cbind

-	2	Extracts only the measurements on the mean and standard deviation for each measurement.
+	2	Extract only the measurements on the mean and standard deviation for each measurement.
 		- Mean and stander deviation columns are identified through the partial string match using grepl functions, unused columns dropped

-	3	Uses descriptive activity names to name the activities in the data set
+	3	Use descriptive activity names to name the activities in the data set
 		- Activity labels are populated by using inner_join

-	4	Appropriately labels the data set with descriptive variable names.
+	4	Appropriately label the data set with descriptive variable names.
 		- New columns populated accordingly to the source file names Activity and Subject

-	5	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+	5	From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 		- New data set is created by using aggregate function and grouping by both Subjects and Activity